 Yes, it's understood that the bride should be stunning, but don't be miserable, or the beautiful memories will be dulled by pain.
-Choose a dress that flatters your figure without being so tight or low-cut that you're constantly squirming.
+Choose a dress that flatters your figure without being so tight or low-cut that you're constantly squirming or adjusting something.
 Consider wearing flat shoes rather than high heels to make dancing a joyful experience rather than a painful one.

 All kinds of things can happen at a wedding, from the flower girl taking off running toward the altar and tripping to the maid of honor or best man not showing up.
 Have a backup plan for everything so you can seamlessly move forward with your big day.